Siân Berry

+Berry was a member of the London Assembly (AM) from 2016 until she resigned in 2024, serving as a London-wide member elected under the Additional-member system.
+She also served as a Green Party councillor on Camden Council, representing Highgate until October 2023.

 Early life and career

-Siân Rebecca Berry was born on 9 July 1974, and brought up in Cheltenham, Gloucestershire, England.
+Berry was born on 9 July 1974 and brought up in Cheltenham, Gloucestershire, England.
 She was educated at Pate's Grammar School, a state grammar school in Cheltenham, where her parents were teachers.
 She studied metallurgy and the science of materials at Trinity College, Oxford, graduating with a Master of Engineering (MEng) degree.
 Upon graduating in 1997, she moved to London.

+Berry worked as a medical copywriter.
+From June 2011 to late 2015, Berry worked as a roads and sustainable transport campaigner for the charity Campaign for Better Transport.